Fishing reports, NOAA tides, NWS weather

 Sandy HookRaritan BayThe Battery

-Surf Sandy Hook and northern beaches are usually a bunker, shad, sand-eel, and night-tide striper read with bluefish spikes when bait stacks tight.
+Surf Sandy Hook and northern beaches usually produce bunker, shad, sand-eel, and night-tide striper fishing reports with bluefish spikes when bait stacks tight.

 Inshore Raritan Bay, harbor edges, bridges, and back channels drive the most reliable spring striper and fluke reports before ocean beaches stabilize.